The 2020 election cast a national spotlight on voting in Georgia and on the state’s top elections officer, Brad Raffensperger.

 The secretary of state oversees elections in Georgia and certifies the state’s results.
 The office also oversees corporations and professional licensing.

-Here’s a look at the nine candidates.
+Here’s a look at the two candidates headed toward a November general election.

-Credit: Photo Courtesy of Cam Ashling
+Credit: Courtesy of Reynolds Campaign

-Credit: Photo Courtesy of Cam Ashling
+Credit: Courtesy of Reynolds Campaign

-Brown Reynolds is a former Fulton County State Court judge and onetime host of the reality TV show “Family Court with Judge Penny.”
+Reynolds, of Atlanta, is a former Fulton County State Court judge and onetime host of the reality TV show “Family Court with Judge Penny.”

 She served in the Biden administration as a senior official in the U.S. Department of Agriculture.